-Carbon Streaming Corporation ("Carbon Streaming" or the "Company") is providing this Management Information Circular (the "Circular") and a form of proxy or voting instruction form in connection with management's solicitation of proxies for use at the annual meeting (the "Meeting") of the holders of common shares (the "Shareholders") of the Company to be held on Wednesday, November 9, 2022, and at any adjournments or postponements thereof at 2:00 p.m.
-(Toronto time) at the offices of the Company, 155 University Avenue, Suite 1240, Toronto, Ontario, Canada and will be available by audio webcast.
+Carbon Streaming Corporation ("Carbon Streaming" or the "Company") is providing this Management Information Circular (the "Circular") and a form of proxy or voting instruction form in connection with management's solicitation of proxies for use at the annual meeting (the "Meeting") of the holders of common shares (the "Shareholders") of the Company to be held on Tuesday, June 6, 2023, and at any adjournments or postponements thereof at 10:00 a.m.
+(Toronto time) at the offices of Stikeman Elliott LLP, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario, Canada and will be available by audio webcast or teleconference.
 Unless the context otherwise requires, when we refer in this Circular to the Company its subsidiaries are also included.
 The Company will conduct its solicitation by mail and officers and employees of the Company may, without receiving special compensation, also telephone or make other personal contact.
 The Company will pay the cost of solicitation, if any.